 since that date go to prove how little Mushet himself understood

-the peculiar effects of tungsten as an alloy.
+the peculiar effects of tungsten a

 Tungsten acts on steel in a similar manner to carbon, that is,